UKCloud/documentation/articles/managed-services/man-sd-network.md

 ## Pricing and packaging

-Prices start from £100 per month for a supported VLAN.
+Extended Network Support pricing can be as low as £100 per month for a supported VLAN.
 Full pricing with all options including licensing and connectivity is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance